 \item[$(2)$] if $G$ is the additive group of real numbers $(\mathbb{R},+)$ with usual linear order $\leqslant$ then the semigroup $\mathscr{B}(G)$ is isomorphic to $B^{2}_{(-\infty,\infty)}$ (see \cite{Korkmaz-1997, Korkmaz-2009}) and the semigroup $\mathscr{B}^+(G)$ is isomorphic to $B^{1}_{[0,\infty)}$ (see \cite{Ahre-1981, Ahre-1983, Ahre-1984, Ahre-1986, Ahre-1989}), \; and

-\item[$(3)$] the semigroup $\mathscr{B}^+(G)$ is isomorphic to the semigroup $S(G)$ which is defined in \cite{Fotedar-1974, Fotedar-1978}. \end{itemize}
+\item[$(3)$] the semigroup $\mathscr{B}(G)$ is isomorphic to the semigroup $S(G)$ which is defined in \cite{Fotedar-1974, Fotedar-1978}. \end{itemize}

 In the paper \cite{Gutik-Pagon-Pavlyk-2011} semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ are studied for a linearly ordered group $G$.
-There described Green's relations on $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$, their bands and showed that they are bisimple.
-Also in \cite{Gutik-Pagon-Pavlyk-2011} proved that for a commutative linearly ordered group $G$ all non-trivial congruences on the semigroup $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ are group congruences if and only if the group $G$ is archimedean and described the structure of group congruences on the semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$.
+That paper describes Green's relations on $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ and their bands, and shows that these are bisimple.
+Also in \cite{Gutik-Pagon-Pavlyk-2011} it is proved that for a commutative linearly ordered group $G$ all non-trivial congruences on the semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ are group congruences if and only if the group $G$ is Archimedean; and the structure of group congruences on the semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ is described.

-Later in this paper we identify the semigroups $\mathscr{B}(G)$ and $\mathscr{B}^+(G)$ with the semigroups $S_G$ and $S_G^+$, respectively, with multuplications defined by formula (\ref{formula-1.2}).